bennettnw2/CKA_notes/notes_CKA.md

 ## What can you tell me about the primitive Controller API object?
 - K8s uses controllers to manage your pods' state.
 Controllers check that your pod is up, running, and healthy.
+- Controllers respond to pod state and health.
 - Controllers defines your desired state and also ensures things stay in the desired state.
 - Controllers are exposed to me as a workload resource API object that can create and manage pods for me.
 - These API objects will create and configure the controllers and will create and manage my pods.